 EXPLAIN ANALYZE SQL statement.
 For an example, see Example Request Unit calculation.

 Cockroach Labs recommends setting your resource limits to about 30% higher than your expected usage to prevent cluster disruption.
-To learn about tuning your workload to reduce costs, refer to Optimize Your CockroachDB Serverless Workload.
+To learn about tuning your workload to reduce costs, refer to Understand your CockroachDB Serverless Resource Usage.

 You can create a CockroachDB Serverless cluster with up to six regions.
 When you create a multi-region cluster, you will be prompted to select a Primary region from which CockroachDB will optimize access to data.
 If you want to change your region configuration, you can use the Cloud Console, or you can back up and restore your data into a new cluster with the desired configuration.

 You cannot currently remove regions once they have been added.

 For optimal performance, deploy client applications in one of your cluster's configured regions.
 CockroachDB Serverless uses a geolocation routing policy to automatically route clients to the nearest region, even if that region is not one of your cluster's configured regions.
 This means that if you are running an application from a region that is not used by your cluster, connecting to that region may cause high network latency.
 This may be acceptable for development, but should be avoided for any production or performance-sensitive applications.
 Refer to the CockroachDB Serverless FAQs for information on overriding the automatic routing policy.

 While multi-region CockroachDB Dedicated clusters must have a minimum of three regions, clusters can survive zone failures with only two regions.
 To survive a regional failure, a minimum of three regions is required.